 Need help selling your car in Mississippi?
 Here are some quick answers

-Do I need to notarize the title in Mississippi?
+Do I need to notarize the title when selling my car in Mississippi?

-What happens to my plates after I sell the car?
+What happens to my license plates after I sell my car in Mississippi?

-Is a bill of sale required in Mississippi?
+Is a bill of sale required when selling a car in Mississippi?

-Can I sell my car without the title in hand?
+Can I sell my car in Mississippi without having the title in hand?